Thomas Welsby

-Thomas (Tom) Welsby (29 November 1858 – 3 February 1941) was an Australian businessman, author, politician, and sportsman based in Queensland.
+Thomas Welsby (29 November 1858 – 3 February 1941) was an Australian businessman, author, politician, and sportsman based in Queensland.
 He was a Member of the Queensland Legislative Assembly from 1911 to 1915.

 Early life

 Born in Ipswich, Queensland in 1858, Welsby was the fourth of ten children of William Welsby and Hannah Welsby (née Billsbrough.)
 His parents migrated from Cornwall, England to Moreton Bay three years earlier in 1855.
 He was educated at Mr John Scott's school and Ipswich Boys' Grammar School.
 In his senior year he won prizes in history, arithmetic and Latin.
 As a child, Welsby aspired to study medicine at Sydney University; however this became impossible following the death of his father in 1874.

 The loss of his father caused the Welsby family to sell their substantial house in Ipswich and move to Brisbane.
 He started his working life in June 1874 at age 15 with the Bank of New South Wales in Brisbane and remained there for five years until a conflict with a manager (whom he described as "imported" from Sydney) caused him to resign.
 In May 1879, he took up a post with the Australian Joint Stock Bank.
 In July 1885 at age 25, he left his employment at the Bank to commence practice as a public accountant in Brisbane.

 Welsby married Margaret Gilchrist, née Kingston on 21 February 1893 at East Brisbane.
 Margaret died ten years later and Welsby never remarried.
 They had three children; a son who died in childhood and two daughters.